Florida Boat Registration Cost, Renewal & Form HSMV 82040 (2026)

 Must Register

-All motorized vessels and sailboats 16 feet or longer operating on Florida public waterways must be titled and registered.
+All motorized vessels and sailboats 16 feet or longer operating on Florida public waterways must be registered, and titled unless a statutory exemption applies.

 Exemptions